-Recyclable - About 10% of our products are recyclable and that is because there is limitations ( although new bio materials are being tested as we speak) to current compostable and there is a problem in our waste collection ( this is something we will discuss in our blog as it's a biggie) so some of products are recyclable ( these are clearly marked in the recyclable category as there is a need for them.
+Recyclable - About 10% of our products are recyclable and that is because there is limitations ( although new bio materials are being tested as we speak) here is a problem in our waste collection ( this is something we will discuss in our blog as it's a biggie) so some of products are recyclable ( these are clearly marked in the recyclable category as there is a need for them.

-Compostable - Currently 95% of our products are compostableas personally think that compostable is the best way to make single use materials as it's made from plants and can be composted to grow plants so it's completely circular and great for the planet as it adds back to the soil it disposed of.
+Compostable - Currently 90% of our products are compostable as research shows that compostable is the best way to make single use materials as it's made from plants and can be composted to grow plants so it's completely circular and great for the planet, as it adds back to the soil it disposed of.